Two Frances on one street in "lazy" tyre worker town

 By Nicholas Vinocur

-AMIENS, France The U.S. tyre executive who infuriated the French by calling workers at a doomed Goodyear factory "not worth saving" might have formed a different impression of France had he visited the Dunlop factory across the street.
+AMIENS, France, March 5 The U.S. tyre executive who infuriated the French by calling workers at a doomed Goodyear factory "not worth saving" might have formed a different impression of France had he visited the Dunlop factory across the street.

 But the two plants, whose shared parent is Goodyear Dunlop, chose different destinies four years ago when Dunlop's unions accepted tougher labour conditions and Goodyear's rejected them.

-Now Goodyear faces closure, while Dunlop has received more than 50 million euros (42 million pounds) in investment.
+Now Goodyear faces closure, while Dunlop has received more than 50 million euros ($65 million) in investment.

 "The bottom line is that our jobs are staying, and across the street there are 1,173 guys who are going to be on benefits," said a Dunlop union leader who asked to remain anonymous to avoid adding to what he called "severe" tensions with Goodyear workers.
 "Draw your own conclusions."